sorgerlab/indra/doc/tutorials/wm_service.rst

 Assuming you already have the INDRA docker image, run the INDRA live feedback service with the following parameters:

-- :code:`<folder with corpus>` needs to be a folder in which you have the corpus file.
-This folder will be mounted into the Docker container on the :code:`/sw/mounted` path allowing the container to access both the corpus file.
-- :code:`<corpus file>` needs to be the name of the corpus file in the :code:`<folder with corpus>` folder.

 .. code-block:: sh

-    docker run -v <folder with corpus>:/sw/mounted -id -p 8001:8001 \
-    --entrypoint python labsyspharm/indra \
+    docker run -v -id -p 8001:8001 --entrypoint python labsyspharm/indra \
-    /sw/indra/indra/tools/live_curation.py --json /sw/mounted/<corpus file>
+    /sw/indra/indra/tools/live_curation.py

 Using the live feedback service
 -------------------------------
 Below each example uses the remote service, you can replace that IP with localhost to do the same locally.
+Replace :code:`<corpus-id>` with the ID of your corpus.

 Submit curations for a set of Statements in a corpus: